eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 - Efficient Data Management: Allows your digital twin provider to efficiently manage the data being sent to its digital twin consumers.
 Your digital twin provider only needs to publish data when there is a change, so it reduces unnecessary data transmission.

 - Customized Frequency: Digital twin consumers can specify the frequency at which they want to receive updates.
-This allows for more tailored data delivery and can improve the consumer experience.
+This allows for more tailored data delivery and can improve a digital twin consumer's experience.

-- Automated Unsubscription: The feature automatically stops publishing to a topic once the consumer disconnects.
-This helps in resource optimization and ensures that data is not being sent to inactive consumers.
+- Automated Unsubscription: The feature automatically stops publishing to a topic once all the digital twin consumers disconnect.
+This helps in resource optimization and ensures that data is not being sent to inactive digital twin consumers.

 - Scalability: Managed Subscribe can handle a large number of digital twin consumers, making it a good choice for your digital twin provider that is expected to have many digital twin consumers subscribed to it.